ryansolid/webcomponent-router/README.md

 Introduction
 ============

-A libary for nested client side routing to be used with a component architecture.
-This router is centered around using named tags for HTML Webcomponents.
+A library for nested client side routing to be used with a component architecture.
+This router is centered around using named tags to hierarchically construct pages.
 At its core it uses route-recognizer used by Ember's router that heavily influenced this router's DSL.
 Instead of being bound to a specific framework this router uses simple string attributes to configure it's components and a convention of writing nested versions of itself to each element injected via it's outlets.
+In so it should be compatible with any framework yet doesn't use one itself.

 TODO: Write documentation